Mishalzeera/mstone1-mzeera-producer-site/README.md

 #### Mobile first approach

-At the time of writing, its a 5 page site.
+I reduced the site down to 4 pages, including the index.
+It made more sense and kept things more focused.

 First thing (after setting fonts and colours) will be making my index.html page and a basic footer.
 Footer has no social media links, since I don't use it very much.
 It will have some sort of a fun icon and maybe a (c) mainly for the visual accent.

-Copy and paste the nav and footer to all five pages.
+Copy and paste the nav and footer to all pages.

 Add background images and text areas in a block approach.